 Barnard’s Loop in Orion | 26 x 3-minutes @ ISO 800

 Overall, I am quite pleased with the way this turned out.
 The total exposure time was short, and the sky conditions were lousy.
-However, the focal length of the Canon EF 50mm lens was spot on for this target.
+The focal length of the Canon EF 50mm lens was spot on for a constellation of this size.

 A sound polar alignment on the little iOptron SkyTracker was all I needed for sharp, pinpoint stars for each 180-second sub.
 Can your telescope mount go 3 minutes unguided with sharp stars?

 To polar align, I simply refer to my Polar Finder phone app and make the necessary adjustments to the mount.

 At this focal length, autoguiding is not necessary and the field of view is quite wide and forgiving.
 With that being said, I am so impressed with the smooth and accurate tracking on the SkyTracker.
 A camera mount like this opens up new opportunities for night photography when using a camera lens for astrophotography.